Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: TH z -driven nonlinear phonon dynamics

 \section{TH\lowercase{z}-driven nonlinear phonon dynamics}

-As summarized in the main text, the resonant dynamic distortion of the lattice in response to intense and coherent THz excitation creates nonlinear channels for the transfer of energy to both magnetic and phononic modes.
-The phenomenon of sum-frequency ionic Raman scattering has been investigated only recently in both experiment \cite{Melnikov18} and theory \cite{Juraschek18}, and our results include its clearest observation to date.
+Our results (Sec.~III) demonstrate that the resonant dynamic distortion of the lattice in response to intense and coherent THz excitation creates nonlinear channels for the transfer of energy to both magnetic and phononic modes.
+The phenomenon of sum-frequency ionic Raman scattering has been investigated recently in both experiment \cite{Foerst11,Melnikov18} and theory \cite{Juraschek18}, and our results include its clearest observation to date.
 To describe the driven nonlinear lattice dynamics that we observe, we consider two IR-active phonons with normal coordinates $q_b$ and $q_c$, with corresponding frequencies $\omega_b$ and $\omega_c$, and a Raman-active phonon with coordinate $q_R$ and frequency $\omega_R$.
 By discarding terms quadratic in $q_R$, on the assumption that the amplitude of the Raman mode will be much smaller than that of the IR modes driven by the THz pump ($|q_{b,c}| \gg |q_R|$), the minimal lattice potential to cubic order (i.e.~lowest anharmonic order) is

 where the $c$ coefficients specify the leading nonlinear coupling terms between the IR and Raman phonons.
 The equation of motion for a generic THz-driven, IR-active phonon mode, $m$, takes the form